Comparing the Top 13 Restream Alternatives for Multistreaming in 2023

 Resi is a streaming company with several unique streaming products.
 One of these products is a streaming software called Resi ProPresenter Stream, and this tool is certainly a viable Restream alternative.

-Resi’s products are unique because they use RSP as a transfer protocol rather than RTMP.
-Resi designed this protocol to improve the streaming experience for both broadcasters and viewers.
+What makes Resi’s products unique is that they use RSP as a transfer protocol rather than RTMP.
+This protocol was designed by Resi to improve the streaming experience for both broadcasters and viewers.

-When comparing Resi vs. Restream, a key thing to consider is that Resi is known for its superior ongoing product support.
+A key thing to consider when comparing Resi vs Restream is that Resi is known for its superior ongoing product support.
 Many people rave about how easy it is to do business with Resi.

 Here are some more ways Resi is different from Restream:

-- You can’t put your branding on the live streams on Resi
+• You can’t put your own branding on the live streams on Resi

 Pricing information is not published on the Resi website, so interested users must submit a quote request for more information.